farahshih/Grocery-Retail-Data-Analysis/Func_AggSales.md

 #### 9. Subet the sales data of the ith-popular product
-This function subset sales data of the i-th popular product from one category.
+This function select the sales data of the i-th popular product.
 **- Parameter :**
 ``cleaned_df``: a full data frame of weekly sales data, upc information, and other new variables (``unit_price``, ``sales``, ``prom``, and ``w_price``)
 ``agg``:a data frame that ranks each product's poplarity by its sales percentage
-``i``: a scalar that indicates which top-i sku the user wants to look at
+``i``: a scalar indicating the rank of the sku that user want to look at
 **- Return :**
-all weekly sales data of the top-i product
+all weekly sales data of the i-th popular product

 ```r